He is so mad the Republicans are playing a dreadful, dastardly trick on him and the Democrats.

 We are at statistically full employment.

-You know, you you read far enough, and you'll find something that disqualifies the whole thesis of the story.
+You know, you read far enough, and you'll find something that disqualifies the whole thesis of the story.

-Slowing stalling job growth.
+Slowing, stalling job growth?

 Welcome to the EIB network.